-Complaints regarding the provision of Inclusive practices will be taken seriously and every effort will be made to resolve the complaint within the school.
-The Director of Inclusion, Deputy Director of Inclusion and SEN Lead / Head of Inclusion will discuss any complaint with those involved and inform the School Leadership Team where appropriate.
+Complaints regarding the provision of inclusive practices will be taken seriously and every effort will be made to resolve the complaint within the school.
+The Head of Inclusion will discuss any complaint with those involved and inform the School Leadership Team where appropriate.
 Parents/carers must be kept informed regarding the complaint procedure.